open-telemetry/semantic-conventions/docs/database/database-spans.md

 - `server.address:server.port`
 - `db.system`

+## Batch operations

+### Homogeneous batches

+Homogeneous batches are batches of two or more operations where the individual operations are known to all have the same `db.query.text`.

+### Heterogeneous batches

+Heterogeneous batches are batches of two or more operations where individual operations are not known to all have the same `db.query.text`.

 ## Common attributes

 These attributes will usually be the same for all operations performed over the same database connection.